AzionMC-team/Azion-API/README.md

 userManager.updateUser(user)
 ```

-And a short to fast update your object
+And a shortcut to fast update your object
 ```java
 userManager.updateUser(uuid, user -> {
     user.setName("Chocolat");